Top 10 Tallest Lighthouses In The World

 Ile Vierge Lighthouse is the highest lighthouse in Europe.
 Located in the tiny village of Plouguerneau, in Finistere, France, it is a traditional construction built in the early 20th century.
 It has a spiral staircase with 365 steps, signifying one day each year.

-The lighthouse’s interior is tiled with sky-blue opal to protect the structure from humidity and rust.
-The outer frame is made of granite stone and is decked with navigational lights on the top.
+The lighthouse’s interior is tiled with sky-blue opal to protect it from humidity and rust.
+The outer frame is made of granite stone and decked with navigational lights on top.
 The lighting system is entirely automated, with white flashes every 30 seconds.

-Measuring around 82.5 feet, it is famous for its immense size and popular french folktales attached to this structure constructed in 1897.
+Measuring around 83 m it is famous for its immense size and popular French folktales attached to this structure constructed in 1897.
 It is located on a mountain and can be reached from all sides.
 Offering a beautiful sunset view, Ile Verge is a significant tourist attraction.

 During summers, the Vierge island is filled with travellers who visit the lighthouse in excursion teams or with fishermen of the region to glimpse this serene stone lighthouse that has been guiding sailors and even naval armies since the late 18th century.